wanadev/obsidianjs/obsidian/doc/module.rst

         requires: ["my-other-module"],

         load(app) {
-            return {};  // return the Controller/API ok the module
+            return {};  // return the Controller / API of the module },
-        },

         unload(app) {